-Are there other possible causes for my pain?
+What are the possible causes of my pain?

 What tests can help diagnose my problem?

-The process of diagnosing and treating chronic pelvic pain usually begins with a pelvic exam.
+The process of diagnosing and treating chronic pelvic pain usually begins with a physical exam, including a pelvic examination.
 The doctor may find something wrong and make a diagnosis right away.
 Ask if any further testing would be helpful.
 Sometimes, the answer is no, because more testing may just cause you unnecessary pain, inconvenience, and expense.
 But if your doctor isn't sure what's causing your symptoms, further testing may be necessary.

 What treatments can help me manage my pain?

 Knowing the cause and getting relief are two different things.
 Treatments may take time to work, or maybe your diagnosis was incorrect.
 Meanwhile, the pain continues.
 Sometimes, the problem can't be cured.
 Ask your doctor what can be done to manage your pain.
 You might consider seeking a pain management specialist.